Cancelling the vacuum energy and Weyl anomaly in the standard model with dimension-zero scalar fields: Introduction

 The standard model is a highly successful description of particle physics \cite{PeskinSchroeder}.
 A remarkable feature is the nontrivial cancellation of all local chiral anomalies (both gauge and gravitational), which severely constrains the matter content \cite{Minahan:1989vd}.
 Setting the Higgs field aside momentarily, the gauge/fermion sector is classically Weyl invariant.
 As has long been noted \cite{Weyl, Brans:1961sx, Dicke:1961gz}, Weyl invariance -- the freedom to change the unit of length locally -- is a natural extension of diffeomorphism and local Lorentz invariance with strong theoretical motivations (also see {\it e.g.}\ \cite{tHooft:2011aa, tHooft:2014swy, tHooft:2016uxd}).

-However, when we attempt to embed the standard model in curved spacetime, two famous problems arise: the vacuum energy is badly divergent, with the observed value being far smaller than the theoretical expectation (the cosmological constant problem \cite{Weinberg:1988cp}); and the hoped-for Weyl symmetry is anomalous (even without the Higgs) \cite{Duff:1993wm}.
-In this paper, we point out that one change to the standard model, namely the inclusion of dimension-zero Weyl-invariant scalar fields, simultaneously resolves both of these issues through a non-trivial cancellation of the vacuum energy and both parts of the Weyl anomaly (the $a$-term and $c$-term).
+However, when we attempt to embed the standard model in curved spacetime, two famous problems arise: the vacuum energy is badly divergent, the observed value being miniscule compared to the natural theoretical expectation (the cosmological constant problem \cite{Weinberg:1988cp}); and the model's Weyl symmetry becomes anomalous (even without the Higgs) \cite{Duff:1993wm}.
+In this paper, we point out that one change to the standard model, namely the inclusion of dimension-zero Weyl-invariant scalar fields, simultaneously and uniquely resolves both of these issues through a non-trivial cancellation of the vacuum energy and both parts of the Weyl anomaly (the $a$-term and $c$-term).

-Moreover, we note two remarkable side-effects: (i) the cancellation {\it requires} exactly three generations of standard model fermions (including the right-handed neutrinos); and (ii) these new scalar fields have a scale invariant power spectrum (in the na\"ive sense) which, in the context of our recent proposal \cite{Boyle:2021jej}, might explain the observed primordial scalar perturbations in cosmology.
+Moreover, we note two remarkable side-effects: (i) the cancellation {\it requires} exactly three generations of standard model fermions (including right-handed neutrinos); and (ii) these new scalar fields have no local degrees of freedom or particle states, but they have a scale invariant power spectrum of vacuum fluctuations that, in the context of our recent proposal \cite{Boyle:2018tzc, Boyle:2018rgh, Boyle:2021jej, Turok:2022fgq, Boyle:2022lcq, Boyle:2022lyw}, could explain the observed primordial scalar perturbations in cosmology.

 This striking set of consequences, ranging from the far UV to the far IR, make the idea intriguing to us.
-However, we emphasize that this paper represents only an initial exploration at the level of free field theory.
-Both the vacuum energy and the Weyl anomaly, as well as the hoped-for emergence of the Higgs and graviton fields, are undoubtedly affected by interactions.
-We comment briefly on these matters in the Discussion.
+However, we emphasize that this paper is only an initial exploration at the level of free quantum fields on a curved spacetime background \cite{BirrellDavies, MukhanovWinitzki}.
+The vacuum energy and the Weyl anomaly, as well as the hoped-for emergence of a composite Higgs, are strongly affected by interactions.
+We comment on these matters in the Discussion.